pllim/synphot_refactor/docs/index.rst

     :include-source:

     from synphot import units, SourceSpectrum
-    from synphot.models import (BlackBodyNorm1D, GaussianAbsorption1D,
+    from synphot.models import BlackBodyNorm1D, GaussianFlux1D
-                                GaussianFlux1D)
-    from synphot.spectrum import BaseUnitlessSpectrum
-    # Create a Gaussian absorption profile that absorps 80% of the flux at
+    # Create a Gaussian absorption line with a total flux of 0.08 PHOTLAM
-    # 4000 Angstrom with a sigma of 20 Angstrom
+    # centered at 4000 Angstrom with a sigma of 20 Angstrom
-    g_abs = BaseUnitlessSpectrum(GaussianAbsorption1D, amplitude=0.8,
+    g_abs = SourceSpectrum(GaussianFlux1D, total_flux=0.08*units.PHOTLAM,
                            mean=4000, stddev=20)
     # Create a Gaussian emission line with a total flux of 0.05 PHOTLAM
     # centered at 3000 Angstrom with FWHM of 100 Angstrom
     g_em = SourceSpectrum(GaussianFlux1D, total_flux=0.05*units.PHOTLAM,